 Oxalic acid stocked by the U.S. National Bureau of Standards had been adopted as standard for radiocarbon dating.
 Its radiocarbon content was theoretically the same as a wood sample grown in AD 1950, the zero point of the radiocarbon timescale used in quoting carbon dating results.

 Even after nuclear weapon testing was banned, the bomb effect still remains.
 According to literature, the excess carbon 14 produced during nuclear weapons testing has already decreased due in part to the global carbon exchange cycle.
-By 1990s, the carbon 14 level is only about 20% higher than the theoretical 1950 level as measured by the activity of the oxalic acid reference standard.
+By the 1990s, the carbon 14 level was only about 20% higher than the theoretical 1950 level as measured by the activity of the oxalic acid reference standard.

 Bomb carbon is essentially an artificial injection of carbon 14.
 Radiocarbon scientists used this knowledge to test their theories regarding the mixing rates of carbon 14 through various carbon reservoirs.
 They found out that tree rings do not exchange radiocarbon with other tree rings.
 This fact has supported the use of dendrochronology in radiocarbon dating, particularly in constructing radiocarbon calibration curves.